srosanba/sas-custom-warnings/README.md

 This repository is related to an upcoming SESUG paper which is tentatively titled: *Cover Your Assumptions with Custom %str(W)ARNING Messages*.
-The content is not novel: similar material was presented at SGF in 2008 (**add link**) and 2013 (**add link**).
+The content is not novel: similar material was presented at SGF in [2008](http://www2.sas.com/proceedings/forum2008/106-2008.pdf) and [2013](http://support.sas.com/resources/papers/proceedings13/350-2013.pdf).
 However, I think it's such useful content that it merits being covered once again.

 ## The Basic Idea
 ```